Naturhistoriska/Georg/georg-backend/README.md

 ```
 ### Run
 ### Start georg-pelias
-Follow the instructions on [github repository](https://github.com/Naturhistoriska/georg-pelias) to setup and run georg-pelias
+Follow the instructions on [georg-pelias github repository](https://github.com/Naturhistoriska/georg-pelias) to setup and run georg-pelias
 ### Configurations:
-georg-service is built with wildfly-swarm microservices framework.
-It builds an uber JAR that includes the minimal Java EE APIs and implementations necessary to run the service.
-Wildfly-swarm uses external configurations to config system and environment variables.
+georg-service is build with wildfly-swarm microservices framework.
+It builds an uber JAR that includes the minimal Java EE APIs and implementations necessary to run the service. georg-service uses external configurations, a project-initdata.yml file to config system and environment variables.

 The configuration project-initdata.yml file is located at the root of georg-backend